 The game introduces a few new features to the franchise, such as the naval battles, which can be quite difficult as well as cripple your progression if you make a silly mistake as I did.
 But, before I talk about them, let’s take a closer look at the core aspect of the game – trading…

 Your main goal in Port Royale 4 is to grow your efficient trading routes and make a large profit by buying low and selling high.
-You’ll initially start out with a few ships and will find yourself manually docking the ship into a port, buying goods, then sailing out to another town which is in need of these resources and selling them.
+You’ll initially start out with a few ships and will find yourself manually docking the ship into a port, buying goods, then sailing out to another town that is in need of these resources and selling them.
 The game fluctuates the prices according to how many the town has in stock – so, if it has an abundance of items then you’ll get it cheap yet if it’s scarce then it’ll be expensive, the same is true when selling.
 Your task is to skim through the towns and discover what they need and how to best distribute the resources so that you make the biggest profit.

 Once you’ve made a nice sum of money, it’s time to automate things, set up your own trade routes which you’ve set to buy certain items from one place, deliver to another, pick up more items, then sell them to another city along the way.
 However, you can also get quite in-depth with this as you’ll be able to map out the trade routes whilst seeing the motion of the ocean, setting ships to sail against the current will result in slower and less efficient transportation than if you go with the flow.